iay/mdq-server-docker/README.md

 You should build the base image before building any of the deployment images.

+**Note:** The individual `run` scripts for the above deployments are customised for use on my own staging server.
+In this environment, the various `mdq-server-*` containers are placed behind an `nginx` proxy in a Docker network called `nginx-109` rather than being directly exposed.
+You will almost certainly need to change these scripts for your own deployment.

 The `./cleanup` script can be used at any time to remove orphaned containers and images, which Docker tends to create in abundance during development.
 Use `./cleanup -n` to "dry run" and see what it would remove.

 ## Copyright and License

-The entire package is Copyright (C) 2014&ndash;2015, Ian A. Young.
+The entire package is Copyright (C) 2014&ndash;2016, Ian A. Young.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.